 Figure 2: 3CX Management Console: Outbound Rules

-3. Once you have configured desired settings, on the top of the Add Outbound Rule window, click OK.
+3. Once you have configured the desired settings, on the top of the Add Outbound Rule window, click OK.

 Find the software download link in the Order Confirmation Email, or you can find it in your order history on our website and download the 3CX Power Dialer application.